BMT Group: Employee ownership

-Notable projects
+Notable defence projects

+Queen Elizabeth-class aircraft carrier design

-BMT gained prominence in 2003 when the Secretary of State for Defence revealed the crucial role of BMT Defence Services in the design of the Future Aircraft Carriers.
-The company provided much of the design expertise within the Thales CVF Team, whose design was taken forward into the alliance with BAE Systems.
-Another project is the conversion of the UK MoD's Trials Platform Longbow to perform Sea trials on the PAAMS missile system to be fitted to the UK's Type 45 destroyers.
-As well as these, BMT is a member of Team 31, the winning team selected to design and build the UK’s new Type 31 frigates for the Royal Navy.
-Team 31 is a fully integrated project team comprising Babcock, Thales, Odense Maritime Technology and BMT.
+BMT gained prominence in 2003 when the Secretary of State for Defence revealed the crucial design role of BMT Defence Services in the Future Aircraft Carriers programme.
+The company provided much of the design expertise within the Thales CVF Team, whose design was taken forward into the alliance with BAE Systems to create what is now the Royal Navy’s Queen Elizabeth-class aircraft carrier.

+Other naval projects

+Another project is the conversion of the UK MoD's Longbow trials platform to perform sea trials on the PAAMS missile system to be fitted to the UK's Type 45 destroyers.

+The firm is a member of Team 31, the winning team selected to design and build the UK’s new Type 31 frigate for the Royal Navy, alongside Babcock, Thales and Odense Maritime Technology.

+The US Navy’s high-speed Sea Fighter (FSF-1) “X-Craft” catamaran is also a BMT design.